 Chromatic Aberration is a visual effect that distorts the game image, the results in making the game look more realistic because of detailed reflections.
-It does male the game look good but at the cost of resources.
-Enable if you have a good graphics card.
+It does make the game look good but at the cost of resources.
+Enable this setting if you have a good graphics card.

 Film Grain: Off.

 This setting creates a darkening effect making the night scenes more realistic.
-It does consume a bit of resource so I recommend turning it off.
+It does consume a bit of resources so I recommend turning it off.

 Lens Distortion: Off.

-All the above settings create unnecessary visual effects on your screen that are bad for gameplay and performance.
-Turn of these graphics settings to get a good performance and fps boost.
+All the settings above only create unnecessary visual effects on your screen that are bad for gameplay and performance.
+Turn off these graphics settings to get a good performance and FPS boost.

 Some players have a better framerate in DX11 and others in DX12, so you should test it on your own PC.
 Try DX12 for newer systems and laptops.
 You will get better performance.

-Turn it off unless you have a GPU with more than 4GB VRAM.
+Turn this off unless you have a GPU with more than 4GB VRAM.